 You can swim, cycle and run in one event

 ..because you will trained for it using BRICK sessions.
 You don’t need to do all three in your training but practicing the bike to run transition, even if in a gym will get your body used to the change in motion.

 In hindsight (isn’t it a wonderful thing?!)
 I would recommend making sure you practice all three events as balanced as possibly.
 Yes, you should focus on your weakness but don’t neglect the other area(s).
 Try to at least get in one “long” ride a week and the same for a run, if like me your weakness is swimming; then that leaves you will room for 3-4 training sessions in a week which can be made up of swimming and BRICK sessions.
 Sound like a plan?!

 There are clubs with lots of crazy people who love this stuff

-…and will support you on your journey if you can’t find a friend to rope in!
+…and they will support you on your journey if you can’t find a friend to rope in!
 You might even make more friends!
-Being surrounded by people who have experience in triathlon will inspire you and also fill you with invaluable knowledge too!
+Being surrounded by people who have experience in triathlon will inspire you and also fill you with invaluable knowledge!